srl295/srl295.github.io/source/_posts/full-stack-enablement.md

 **Encoding**

-A critical step is of course [Unicode](http://unicode.org) encoding, but that is only the first step.
+A critical step is of course [Unicode][unicode] encoding, but that is only the first step.
 Also, there can be (through no fault of anyone’s) a long gap between the first contact with a user community and the publication of a Unicode version supporting that language, not to mention other steps.
+The [Script Encoding Initiative][sei] at UC Berkeley works closely with language communities working to encode their scripts in Unicode.

-In the course of the encoding process, a lot of information is gathered which is relevant to other steps, such as, grammatical considerations, best practices around font and layout support, etc.
+In the course of the encoding process, a lot of information is gathered which is relevant to other steps such as grammatical considerations and best practices around font and layout support.

-- Standardizing of the script (ideally/typically this happens before Unicode inclusion, but sometimes this can hold up Unicode inclusion, or be an ongoing challenge if it is incomplete after Unicode inclusion.  (perhaps this should be in its own category before “Encoding.”
-Standardization of the script, as well as the orthography, are very helpful for digital life in general, as a standardized orthography helps “search” to work well, for example.
+- Standardizing of the script ideally/typically happens before Unicode inclusion, but sometimes this can hold up Unicode inclusion, or be an ongoing challenge if it is incomplete after Unicode inclusion.
+Standardization of the script, as well as the orthography, are very helpful for digital vitality in general, as a standardized orthography helps “search” to work well, for example.

 **Font**